 Clam Harbour Beach is located in Halifax County

-Clam Harbour, a natural sand beach on Nova Scotia's rugged eastern shore, was absorbed by the provincial government in 1977.
-The Nova Scotia Lifeguard Service began supervision of Clam Harbour in 1978 and in 1979, a three storey lifeguard tower was erected to the back of the beach area to provide full and clear surveillance during busy days.
-In 1980 The Department of Lands and Forests (now the Department Natural Resources) added a full concession and interpretive centre, a 300 car parking lot and board walks.
-Due to declining populations, supervision of Clam Harbour was reduced to weekends only in 1991, and in 1998, the lifeguard tower was reduced to a one storey storage hut.
-Despite it's many cutbacks, Clam Harbour continues to draw large populations on the weekends, and is the site of the annual Sandcastle Competition held in late August.
+Clam Harbour Beach was absorbed by the provincial government in 1977.
+The Nova Scotia Lifeguard Service began supervision in 1978 and in 1979, a three storey lifeguard tower was erected.
+In 1980 The Department of Lands and Forests (now the Department Natural Resources) added an interpretive centre, a 300 car parking lot and board walks.
+Due to declining populations, supervision of Clam Harbour was reduced to weekends only.
+However, it continues to draw large populations on the weekends, and is the site of the annual Sandcastle Competition held in late August.

-Clam Harbour's facilities include a large picnic area, male/female flush toilets, male/female change rooms, an interpretive centre, board walks and hiking trails.
+Clam Harbour Beach's features a large picnic area, male/female flush toilets, male/female change rooms, an interpretive centre, board walks and hiking trails.

 The supervised swimming area is marked by two red and yellow flags.
 This area is usually located in front of the lifeguard hut but may change according to surf conditions and the position of the channel.
 Clam Harbour is supervised by two lifeguards on weekends only.